kietitmo/tiki_batch_etl/readme.md

 # Getting product data from tiki.vn then load to pgsql with Apache Airflow and Spark.

-Using airflow to schedule spark jobs to run daily to get products information from tiki.vn.
+Using airflow to schedule spark jobs to run daily to get products price information (of 1 category) from tiki.vn.

 ![pipeline](./assets/photos/etl.png)